 There is a picture of the spreadsheet below (minus the actual amounts for privacy).
 So imagine this with the amounts for each item alongside them.
 These are then colour coded as shown on the right hand side of the sheet.
 Red is an estimated amount, black is a known amount and green is for when they have been paid.
 By the end of the month they should all be green.
-I have a sheet for every month of the year and adapt it to cover any additional costs that I know are going to change such as car insurance being due or the 2 months where we don’t pay council tax.
+I have a sheet for every month of the year and adapt it to cover any additional costs that I know such as car insurance being due or the 2 months where I don’t pay council tax.
 The amount I put in savings depends on the amount I have left over after bills and the budgeted amount for food and fuel.
 I always leave a bit of flexibility in there for outings, take aways, gifts, etc that may come up.
 I also put the date’s payments are due in the column next to them.

 As soon as each child was born I set up savings accounts for them which are linked to my online banking.
-Every month I move a set amount over into each child’s savings account and I also pay in any birthday or Christmas money they receive.
+Every month I move a set amount over into each child’s savings account.
+I also pay in any birthday or Christmas money they receive.
 It’s never too early to start saving for your children’s futures.
 I really hope that one day these savings accounts will help get them onto the property ladder.
 They also have money boxes in their bedrooms which they use to save up for something they want so they learn to save for themselves as well as me doing it for them.
-We don’t have a set pocket money routine as such but they can earn coins through doing good deeds, hard work, achievements, etc. I never use this as a bribery tool.
+We don’t have a set pocket money routine as such but they sometimes earn coins through doing good deeds, hard work, achievements, etc. I never use this as a bribery tool.
 I think it’s important they learn to help out and do kind things, work hard, etc without the expectation of getting paid for it but that reward is there for me to give when I think it’s suitable.

-When it comes to family savings we have two savings accounts.
+When it comes to family savings I have two savings accounts.
 One is the ’emergency account’ which has a set amount in there which is never touched unless it is an absolute emergency, i.e. the car or boiler goes bang.
 The money is then replaced as soon as I possibly can if it is used.
-The other one is our ‘general savings’ which is where I put money to save up for holidays, home improvements, etc. This is the one I dip in and out of when we need to.
+The other one is my ‘general savings’ which is where I put money to save up for holidays, home improvements, etc. This is the one I dip in and out of when I need to.
 Having that emergency account is something I would really highly recommend that every single person has because seeing your current financial status as £0.00 is extremely scary.
 Always, always have something there for emergencies.